Call for Applications for 2019-20

 Due date: Friday, June 28, 2019.
 Apply online here

-For 2018-19, The McCoy Family Center for Ethics in Society will offer up to 12 fellowships to graduate students.
-The fellowships, open to graduate students in PhD programs from across the university, will create a supportive community in which fellows will examine ethical questions central to their research interests, and more broadly that relate to their roles as scholars and as citizens.
-Through a workshop that meets twice a month with topical readings, guest speakers, and presentations of fellows' work in progress, fellows will reflect upon ethical questions that arise in the non-ideal conditions that shape our political, economic, and social conditions today.
+For 2019-20, the McCoy Family Center for Ethics in Society will offer up to 12 fellowships that are open to graduate students in Ph.D. programs from across the university, in all fields of study.
+The fellowship creates a supportive community in which fellows will examine ethical questions specific to their research, and that more broadly relate to their roles as scholars and as citizens.
+In a workshop that meets twice a month, fellows will present their research and reflect upon the ethical questions it raises substantively and methodologically.
+In addition, the workshop this year will address broad, enduring questions about ethics and the academy, including:

 - Short response (500 words total) to the questions: Why do you want to participate in this program and how will it advance your work?
 What would you bring to the fellowship cohort?